AI app development is the future. Here, we bring you 7 tips that'll help you make it happen.

 Think of it as a bridge between the two that allows them to communicate with each other.

-Middleware can be that bridge between your AI solutions and existing systems.
+Middleware can be that bridge between your AI app and existing systems.

 Also, if you’re using third-party platforms or services, you should work closely with your AI solution providers.